surifirstpin/biplus_documentation/version.1/SavingReports.md

 ## Defining Filter fields

-Filter are used to extract only specific data you want to view. this function is carried out by applying filters to reports.
+Filter are used to extract only specific data you want to view.
+This function is carried out by applying filters to reports.

 - **Filter**  filters added in this section is automatically reflected in the filter section of dashboard reports.